cryptotriv/bot-docs/suspicious-buyer/README.md

 - Buy/Sell: The first line can have different emojis alongside the token name and executed price:
   - 💰 Buy: This is the standard emoji for a token buy by the suspicious trader.
-  - ✨ New: This is a new token which only has 2 suspicious buys.
+  - ✨ New: This is a new token which only has 1 suspicious buy.
 Useful for early entries.
   - 🌟 Good: This is a token which has 5 suspicious buys.
 This token is more likely to be continuously bought by the trader.
   - 😈 Sell: This is the standard emoji for a token sell by the suspicious trader.
   - 😡 First Sell: This is the first sell done by the suspicious trader for this token.